Unique sparse decomposition of low rank matrices: Theoretical Guarantees

 Theorem \ref{thm:obj_pop} thus follows from Lemma \ref{lem_R1} and Lemma \ref{lem:NegativeCurR2}, provided that

 Condition (\ref{cond_theta}) puts restrictions on the upper bound of $\theta$.
 It is easy to see that (\ref{cond_theta}) holds for any $\theta \le 1/6$.
-As discussed in Remark \ref{rem_theta}, a smaller $\theta$ leads to a more benign optimization landscape. \\
+As discussed in Remark \ref{rem_theta}, a smaller $\theta$ leads to a more benign optimization landscape.
+Figure \ref{fig:sup_land} illustrates our results by depicting the landscape of (\ref{obj_pop}) in a $3$-dimensional case.
+As shown there, the region $R_1$ contains saddle points as well as all local solutions which recover the ground truth up to the sign. \\

 In light of Theorem \ref{thm:obj_pop}, we now provide guarantees for the solution to the finite sample problem (\ref{obj}) in the following theorem.
 Define the sample analogue of the null region $R_0$ in (\ref{def_R0}) as